-The environmental emergency that is more likely to occur than a BLEVE and would impact offsite property would be a liquid propane release between 0.25" and 1" equivalent, leading to a Vapour Cloud Explosion ("VCE"), a jet fire, and possibly a BLEVE.
+The environmental emergency that is more likely to occur than a BLEVE that would impact off site property would be a liquid propane release between 0.25" and 1" equivalent, leading to a Vapour Cloud Explosion ("VCE"), a jet fire and possibly and BLEVE.
 It should be noted that this environmental emergency has been calculated to have a probability of less than 1 in 100,000 years.

 A VCE can affect a large area surrounding a propane release.
 The following addresses the size of a vapour cloud.
 For the purposes of consequence analysis, the regime of a vapour cloud is considered to be the duration and dimensions of a vapour cloud.
-Potential for ignition of the vapour cloud in this analysis is considered to be within the region of the vapour cloud that has a concentration greater than or equal to half of the lower explosive limit ("LEL") of propane, approximately 1.05% by volume.
+Potential for ignition of the vapour cloud in this analysis is considered to be within the region of the vapour cloud that has a concentration greater than or equal to half of the lower explosive limit of propane ("LEL"). approximately 1.05% by volume.
 A conservative estimate of the possible flash fire region can be considered using the same half LEL concentration.